 Advanced options

 Path /

 The path within the bucket for placing files.
 It defaults to /, which means files will be placed in its root.

 Domain

 The region-specific endpoint for your domain.
 If your Amazon S3 bucket was not created with a US Standard region, set as per Amazon's documentation.

 PGP public key

 A PGP Public Key that Fastly will use to encrypt your log files before writing them to disk.
 You will only be able to read the contents by decrypting them with your private key.
-The PGP key should be in PEM (Privacy Enhanced Mail) format.
+The PGP key should be in PEM (Privacy Enhanced Mail) format .

 Select a log line format Classic

-O Blank
+◯ Logplex

+OBlank

 Learn more about changing log line formats.

+Placement Format Version Default

+○ None

+🔿 waf debug (waf debug log)

+Learn more about changing logging call placement

 Gzip level 0

-The level of gzip compression, if any, to apply to log files.

-What levels can I specify?
+The level of gzip compression, if any, to apply to log files.What levels can I specify?

-Redundancy level Standard 💠
+Redundancy level Standard \$

 The Amazon S3 redundancy level to store logs with.
 Learn more about Amazon's Reduced Redundancy Storage.

+ACL None \$

+The Amazon S3 Access Control List (ACL) Specific Request Headers.
+Learn more about access control-related headers.

 Server side encryption None

-O AES-256
+○ AES-256

-O AWS Key Management Service
+○ AWS Key Management Service

 Protect your log files with Amazon Server Side Encryption.
 See Amazon's Guide for more info.